BANZAI or BONSAI?

 1st half

 England have made a fast start in all the games on this Autumn tour and this has continued.
-In the 9th minute Marcus Smith sends Ollie Lawrence through a hole and the Bath centre finds Earl who run under the posts for the opening score.
+In the ninth minute Marcus Smith sends Ollie Lawrence through a hole and the Bath centre finds Earl who runs under the posts for the opening score.
 Smith converts.

 We’re just over halfway through the first half and England continue to apply pressure through their kicking game.
 Japan give two penalties away that lead to a 5m line out and it’s a simple catch and drive over the line for George to score.
 Smith converts and it’s 21-0 with the SDs in the driving seat.

-A spectacular dive in the corner by Freeman to score is chalked off when the replay shows that JVP fumbled the ball.
-Normality is restored when following another scrum penalty results in a line out drive and George rumbles over for his second.
+A spectacular dive in the corner by Freeman to score is chalked off when the replay shows that JvP fumbled the ball.
+Normality is restored when following another scrum penalty, a resultant lineout drive and George rumbles over for his second.
 Smith knocks over the conversion to take it to 28-0.

-Hello, hello, hello wots all this then !
+Hello, hello, hello wot’s all this then?
 From their own half Japan work it right via Riley who flies through a gap created by the England defensive rush.
-Once they are in behind he pops to Saito on a support line to race over and score.
+Once they’re in behind he pops the ball to Saito on a support line to race over and score.
 The captain dusts himself off and converts his own try.
 28-7.

 England then return the compliment.
 Lawrence has a bumping run midfield and offloads to Stuart who fires a nice long pass on the run for Cunningham-South to feed Sleightholme.
 Seeing the cover coming across the winger prods a grubber in-goal that he chases and dives on.